Mound City, Missouri

 Mound City is a city in Holt County, Missouri, United States, centered near the interchange of Interstate 29 and Missouri Route 118.
 The population was 1,004 at the 2020 census, down from the 1,159 people counted during the previous census.

 History

-Mound City was originally called North Point, and under the latter name was platted in 1857.
+Mound City was originally called North Point, and under the latter name was platted on October 31, 1856.
 The present name is after mounds near the original town site.
 A post office called North Point was established in 1855, and the name was changed to Mound City in 1871.
+Mound City was incorporated in 1873.
+Jackson's Point, which was founded in 1840 at the confluence of the north and south forks of Davis Creek, was absorbed into Mound City in the 19th Century.
+The railroad finally reached Mound City in 1880.